Elbow Wrist and Hand Pain Physiotherapy Edmonton

 Relieving elbow, wrist, or hand pain at Family Physiotherapy

 Our physiotherapists will develop a customized treatment plan for you based on the individual requirements of your illness.
-This may comprise a combination of specialist therapies such as manual therapy, pain-relieving modalities, and targeted therapeutic exercises to rehabilitate strength and pain-free motion.
+This may comprise a combination of therapies such as manual therapy, pain-relieving modalities, and targeted therapeutic exercises to rehabilitate strength and pain-free motion.